akdhiman358/weather-dashboard/README.md

 ### Deploying
 This project can be deployed to any static site hosting service.
 Netlify is used for the live version.

-### Contributing
-If you have suggestions for improvements or encounter any issues, feel free to open an issue or submit a pull request.

 ### Contact
-For any inquiries, please reach out to me via akshayud0@gmail.com
+For any inquiries, please reach out to me via akdhiman358@gmail.com